2025 North Sea ship collision: MV Solong

 Damaged MV Solong arrives in Aberdeen South Harbour.

 Solong is a feeder vessel 140 m long, with a capacity of 804 twenty-foot equivalent units.
 She was built in 2005 and owned by Ernst Russ AG, a publicly-traded Hamburg-based shipping firm.
 Her cargo included alcohol, and early reports also indicated that she was also transporting 15 containers of sodium cyanide, a toxic chemical.
-However, Ernst Russ subsequently described this as "misrepresentation", saying that although it had previously carried the chemical, there were only four empty tanks that had contained it on board.
-The captain was a Russian national, and the remaining 13 crew were Russian or Filipino.
+However, Ernst Russ subsequently described this as "misrepresentation", saying that although she had previously carried the chemical, there were only four empty tanks that had contained it on board.
+The captain was a Russian national, and the remaining 13 crew were Filipino or Russian.

 In July 2024 Solong was reported in Irish safety checks to have ten outstanding issues including emergency steering compass not readable, inadequate alarms, poorly maintained survival craft and fire door deficiencies.
 In October 2024 a Scottish inspection noted lifebuoys were inadequately marked.
 Ernst Russ reported that all identified safety issues had been rectified.
 Similar issues had been reported in previous inspections, but this is not considered unusual in ships of this age and faults were not sufficient to prevent the ship sailing, rather being advisory to carry out repairs.
 The ship had taken an almost identical route through the anchorage where the collision occurred several times in the last few months.
 Solong was towed in to Aberdeen in late March.